frankhereford/airflow/README.md

 * Create remote worker image example
   * Use `docker compose` new `profile` support
 * Add slack integration?
-* 🤔 Extend CI to rotate key in 1Password after every use
+* 🤔 Extend webhook to rotate key in 1Password after every use
   * a true rolling token, 1 use per value

 ## Example DAGs